kayranfatih/awesome-iot-and-hardware-security/readme.md

 # Awesome IoT and Hardware Security
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A collection of awesome books, resources, software, documents, tools and cool stuff about security.
+A collection of awesome tools, books, resources, software, documents and cool stuff about Internet of Things (IoT) and Hardware Security.

 ## Contents